 Do I need to register for each Online Auction?

-No. Once you have registered with us your account will remain active.
-You would only need to log in with your User Name and Password that was created during the registration process.
-Each auctions terms will vary so when bidding in an auction you will have to accept the terms and conditions for that particular auction.
+Yes.
+Once you have registered your Hibid account it will remain active.
+You can use your HiBid account with any other auctioneer Each auctions terms will vary so when bidding in an auction you will have to accept the terms and conditions for that particular auction.

 How do I know if I am winning a lot?